NITHISH261426/CHURN-RATE-ANALYSIS/README.md

 - **Internet Service:** Compare churn rates between DSL, Fiber Optic, and non-internet customers.
 - **Contract Type:** Instantly see the stabilizing effect of one- and two-year contracts.
 - **Payment Method:** Quantify the risk associated with different payment options.

+  ## Conclusions & Recommendations

+> ### Executive Summary
+> This analysis reveals that customer churn is not a random event but a predictable outcome driven by specific points of friction in the customer journey.
+While the company is successful at acquiring customers, it faces a significant **"leaky bucket" problem**, where a large portion of its most valuable new customers leave within their first year.
+The following conclusions detail the primary drivers of this issue and are paired with actionable recommendations to improve retention and long-term profitability.

+---

+### Key Conclusions (What We Learned)

+*   **Churn is Heavily Concentrated in the Early Customer Lifecycle.**
+    The highest churn rates (**often exceeding 40%**) occur within the first 12 months of a customer's tenure.
+This high-risk segment also contributes a disproportionately large share of the Monthly Recurring Revenue (MRR), creating significant revenue instability.

+*   **Manual Payment Processes Create Significant Churn Friction.**
+    Customers using manual methods like *Electronic Check* have an extremely high churn rate of **~45%**, while customers on *Automatic Payments* are far more loyal with a churn rate of only **~15%**.
+The hassle of manual payment is a major factor in the decision to leave.

+*   **Premium Products Create High Expectations and Service Failures are Punished Severely.**
+    Customers with the premium *Fiber Optic* service churn at **over 40%**, more than double the rate of DSL customers.
+This is because the high price sets high expectations.
+When these customers encounter technical issues, their frustration is amplified, leading to rapid churn.

+*   **Customer Engagement with Add-On Services is a Strong Indicator of Loyalty.**
+    Customers who subscribe to multiple value-add services (like *Device Protection*, *Online Backup*, *Tech Support*) are significantly less likely to churn.
+These services create a `"stickier"` relationship, increasing the customer's investment in the company's ecosystem.

+---

+### Strategic Recommendations (What We Should Do)

+1.  **Launch a Proactive "First 90-Day" Onboarding Program.**
+    *   **Action:** Implement a structured onboarding process, including a welcome call, a 30-day satisfaction check-in, and proactive technical monitoring for new Fiber Optic customers.
+    *   **Goal:** Reduce first-year churn by at least 20%, turning unstable new revenue into a stable, long-term asset.

+2.  **Incentivize the Shift to Automatic Payments.**
+    *   **Action:** Roll out a targeted marketing campaign offering a one-time bill credit (**$5 or $10**) to all customers who switch from a manual payment method to an automatic one.
+    *   **Goal:** Directly target a high-churn segment with a low-cost, high-impact solution to immediately improve retention.

+3.  **Implement "White-Glove" Support for Premium (Fiber) Customers.**
+    *   **Action:** Create a **"two-ticket" rule**: any Fiber Optic customer who logs a second technical support ticket within six months is automatically flagged for a proactive follow-up from a senior retention specialist.
+    *   **Goal:** Manage the high expectations of high-value customers, resolve their frustrations before they escalate, and protect a crucial revenue stream.

+4.  **Develop and Promote "Value-Add" Service Bundles.**
+    *   **Action:** Create and market *"Peace of Mind"* or *"Total Protection"* bundles during sales and onboarding, including services like Online Security, Device Protection, and Tech Support at a discounted rate.
+    *   **Goal:** Increase customer "stickiness" from day one, raising the switching cost and building a more integrated and loyal customer base.